mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 ## Why You Should Share From Your Own Domain
-- **Control Your Data**:
+- **Control Your Data**: cultivate your own garden, rather than someone else's garden; link to it from Facebook/Twitter, but content resides on your domain
 - **Control Your Message**:
 - **Better Understand the Internet**:
 - **Support the good parts of the Internet, not the bad**:
   - does not support corporations that want to own your attention and sell your data
-  - does not support a culture of anonymous sharing that leads to misinformation and ad homenin
+  - does not support a culture of anonymous sharing that leads to misinformation and ad homenin attacks